- CODE OF CONDUCT AND ACADEMIC INTEGRITY

 - RESIDENCY, TIME LIMITS, AND FEES

 This handbook serves as a reference manual for the masters and doctoral programs in biostatistics and the doctoral program in epidemiology at the University of Pennsylvania.
 It covers the graduate experience, from admission through required course work, examinations, and the MS thesis (biostatistics), and PhD dissertation in both programs.
-This is a living document; please bring errors and omissions to the attention of the Chair or Vice-Chair of the Graduate Group in Epidemiology and Biostatistics, or to the Chairs of the respective programs.
+This is a living document; please bring errors and omissions to the attention of the Chair of the Graduate Group in Epidemiology and Biostatistics, or to the Chairs of the respective programs.

 Nandita Mitra, PhD

 Chair, Graduate Group in Epidemiology and Biostatistics

 Assistant Professor of Epidemiology and Medicine